Airline Operating Leases & Sale-Leaseback Transactions: Structure, Scale, and Implications for Airport Finance

 What Aircraft Operating Leases Are

-An airline operating lease is a contract under which an airline pays a lessor — typically an aircraft leasing company — for the right to operate an aircraft for a defined term, after which the aircraft is returned to the lessor.
+An airline operating lease is a contract under which an airline pays a lessor — such as AerCap or SMBC Aviation Capital — for the right to operate an aircraft for a defined term, after which the aircraft is returned to the lessor.
 The airline does not acquire ownership of the aircraft at any point during the lease.
-The most common form is the "dry lease," in which the lessor provides only the aircraft; the airline supplies the crew, maintenance, and insurance.
+Dry leases, in which the lessor provides only the aircraft and the airline supplies the crew, maintenance, and insurance, account for the large majority of operating lease structures in commercial aviation.

 According to AerCap's Q3 2025 Fact Sheet, approximately 50% of the world's commercial aircraft fleet is leased, and the fleet on operating lease has trebled in the past 20 years.
 A separate August 2025 industry analysis estimates 13,295 aircraft on lease out of a total fleet of 35,550 — a penetration rate of 37.3% — with the discrepancy reflecting differences in fleet definition and whether stored aircraft are included.
 In the United States, the leased share of airline fleets is estimated at 49%.

-Long-term operating leases for narrowbody and widebody aircraft span 6 to 12 years in duration.
+Operating leases for narrowbody and widebody aircraft vary in duration.
 Air Lease Corporation reported a weighted average remaining lease term of 7.2 years and a weighted average fleet age of 4.6 years across its 489-aircraft owned fleet as of December 31, 2024.

 The Lessor Market